Moccasym/Moccasym/README.md

 - Node.js
 - Express.js
 - Git
+- C
 - Deployment

+## Softskills
+- Teamwork
+- Problem solving
+- Time management
+- Project management

 ## Education

-- Masters degree in Microsystem Technologies
+- Masters degree of Science in Microsystem Technologies
 - [Zero to Mastery course](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) on full-stack development

 ## Experience

+- Bluetooth-Mesh with hardware from Nordic Semiconductor
+- Hardware Programmer and Designer
 - Apprenticeship as an Electrician
-- Hardware Programmer and Designer
+- Designing and construction of Lab on a Chip devices in PDMS

 ## Projects